 Challenges of measuring risk performance

-The key challenge in determining risk metrics and measuring KPIs is to recognize these challenges.
+key challenge in determining risk metrics and measuring KPIs is to recognize these challenges.
 When you measure risks effectively, you have greater security than many companies today.
-The challenge of collecting data on security metrics can become very complex if security departments are not adequately addressing their risks.
+The challenge of collecting data on security metrics can become very complex if security departments are not adequately addressing their risks

 Measuring a business’s risk performance is a tricky endeavor that requires precision and provides no room for error.
-The uncertainties of the ever-changing economic landscape and the complexities of available risk management strategies require companies to invest in experienced personnel with expertise in analyzing financial data to make informed decisions regarding implementing risk management protocols.
+The uncertainties of the ever-changing economic landscape and the complexities of available risk management strategies require companies to invest in experienced personnel with expertise in analyzing financial data to see business performance and make informed decisions regarding implementing risk management protocols.

-Furthermore, such decisions rely heavily on the availability of current market information, which must be applied in order to assess an organization’s vulnerability with respect to various risks.
-Ultimately, this process demands immense effort from businesses in order to stay ahead of the curve – a challenge that can not be understated.
+Furthermore, such decisions rely heavily on the availability of current market information, which must be applied in order to assess an organization’s vulnerability with respect to various emerging risks therein.
+Ultimately, this process demands immense effort and resources from businesses in order to stay ahead of the curve – a challenge that can not be understated.